Vitamin K use while Breastfeeding

 Eleven lactating mothers between 2 and 6 months postpartum were given a single oral 20 mg vitamin K1 supplement and their milk was collected at 0, 12, 24, 48, 96 hours, and 1 week after administration.
 The average peak milk vitamin K1 level was approximately 130 mcg/L at 12 hours after administration compared to 1.1 mcg/L at baseline.
 By 48 hours the average milk level had decreased to 35 mcg/L, and returned to baseline after 1 week.
 Menaquinone levels were not measured.

 Twenty exclusively breastfeeding mothers were given either 2.5 or 5 mg of oral vitamin K1 once daily for 6 weeks beginning within 3 days of delivery.
+All infants were given 1 mg of intramuscular vitamin K1 at birth.
 Breastmilk samples were collected at baseline and 18 to 24 hours after a dose (peak level) at 2 and 6 weeks.
 Average milk vitamin K1 levels were approximately 1 mcg/L at baseline in both groups, increasing to 27 and 59 mcg/L at 2 weeks, and 22 and 44 mcg/L at 6 weeks, in the 2.5 mg and 5 mg groups, respectively.
-The same investigators then gave 5 mg or placebo to twenty-two different exclusively breastfeeding mothers on the same postpartum schedule, but for 12 weeks instead of 6 weeks.
-At 2, 6 and 12 weeks, average milk vitamin K1 levels were approximately 80 mcg/L in the 5 mg group and 1 mcg/L in the placebo group.
+The same investigators then gave 5 mg or placebo to 22 different exclusively breastfeeding mothers on the same postpartum schedule, but for 12 weeks instead of 6 weeks.
+At 2, 6 and 12 weeks, average milk vitamin K1 levels were approximately 80 mcg/L in the 5 mg group and 1 mcg/L in the placebo group at all three time points.
 Menaquinone levels were not measured.
 Using the milk levels reported in this study, an exclusively breastfed infant would receive 12 mcg/kg daily of vitamin K1 from a daily 5 mg maternal vitamin K1 dose.

 Six lactating mothers of preterm infants ranging from 26 to 30 weeks gestation were given 2.5 mg of oral vitamin K1 once daily for 2 weeks beginning at 2 weeks postpartum.
 Breastmilk vitamin K1 was measured at baseline, then daily for 14 days.
-Milk was collected 6 times a day during routine pumping.
-Reported levels thus represent a daily average level in the mothers' milk.
+Milk was collected 6 times a day during routine pumping to calculate a daily average level in the mothers' milk.
 The average baseline milk level was 3 mcg/L. This increased to 22.6 mcg/L after 1 day, then gradually increased daily to 64.2 mcg/L on day 6 with no further significant changes.
 Menaquinone levels were not measured.
 Based on the highest average level reported in this study, an exclusively maternal breastmilk fed preterm infant would receive 9 mcg/kg daily from a maternal vitamin K1 dose of 2.5 mg daily.

 Infant Levels.
 Twenty-two exclusively breastfeeding mothers were given either 5 mg of oral vitamin K1 or placebo once daily for 12 weeks beginning within 3 days of delivery.
 All infants were given 1 mg of intramuscular vitamin K1 at birth.
 Average infant plasma vitamin K1 levels were between 2 and 3 mcg/L at 2, 6, and 12 weeks in the 5 mg group compared to between 0.2 and 0.4 mcg/L in the placebo group.
 Average infant PIVKA-II (des-gamma-carboxy-prothrombin) levels at 12 weeks were 0.42 mcg/L in the 5 mg group compared to 1.48 mcg/L in the placebo group (upper limit of normal is 2 mcg/L).
 The higher level in the placebo group suggests a relative vitamin K deficiency.
 Infant prothrombin times at 2, 6, and 12 weeks were not different between the two groups.